 Detect and respond to data breaches

-When running Dynamics NAV on your own premises or hosted by Azzure IT, it will be your responsibility to monitor and detect data breaches so that you can then fulfil the applicable notification requirements for any incidents and within the time periods defined within the GDPR.
+When running Dynamics 365 Business Central on your own premises or hosted by Azzure IT, it will be your responsibility to monitor and detect data breaches so that you can then fulfil the applicable notification requirements for any incidents and within the time periods defined within the GDPR.

 Facilitate regular testing of security measures

-As an administrator, you can grant users permissions to data based on their role in Dynamics NAV.
+As an administrator, you can grant users permissions to data based on their role in Dynamics 365 Business Central.
 Administrators can also apply security filters so that users can, for example, see data about one customer but not other customers

-Dynamics NAV also provides administrative users with audit functionality that can help identify opportunities and improve the security posture to protect personal data, in addition to detecting data breaches.
+Dynamics 365 Business Central also provides administrative users with audit functionality that can help identify opportunities and improve the security posture to protect personal data, in addition to detecting data breaches.
 Use the Change Log Entries window to audit data access

 Maintain and report on audit trails to show GDPR compliance

 An important aspect of the GDPR is to maintain audit trails and other evidence to demonstrate accountability and compliance with the GDPR requirements.
-In Dynamics NAV, you can track and record data changes in a Dynamics NAV environment.
-The data and operations that can be audited in Dynamics NAV include:
+In Dynamics 365 Business Central, you can track and record data changes in a Dynamics BC environment.
+The data and operations that can be audited in Dynamics 365 Business Central include:

 The creation, modification, and deletion of records